 The most important thing to understand, is that there are NO roots to a corn or callus.
 If there were a root, then removing the center of the corn would prevent it from coming back.
 The problem stems from pressure from a bone out of alignment , metatarsal or hammertoe, pressure from the top of the shoe, or pressure from wearing heels.

-Warts are caused by a virus.
+Warts are sometimes confused with corns and calluses.
+Warts are caused by a virus, not pressure.
 They can look similar to a corn, but the wart is frequently more elevated, interrupts the normal skin lines, may increase in size and number grouped in a small area, and will bleed when trimmed superficially.

-Seed Corns: these are very tiny, are sometimes grouped, and can be very painful.
+Seed corns are very tiny, are sometimes grouped, and can be very painful.
 They are often confused with warts, as they can be grouped, but like other corns they really don’t have a root and will not go away easily.

 Treatment of Corns and Calluses

 Trimming of corns and calluses will bring temporary relief, along with padding or use of pads to offload the corn that have the center cut out.
 Toe separators may be used to alleviate the pressure causing corns between toes.
 Do Not use medicated corn pads or liquid corn remover containing salicylic acid.
 It is the fastest way to developing a severe inflammation or infection.
 If you have hammertoes, you may need shoes with a deeper toe box.

 Seed corns are thought to be caused by very dry skin.
 They require professional care to restore the skin to a healthier deeper layer, and then begin an aggressive moisturizing program.